 Cost of sales.
-Cost of sales was \$26,000 in the three months ended September 30, 2016 and \$20,000 in the three months ended September 30, 2015.
-Cost of sales was \$149,000 in the nine months ended September 30, 2016 and \$199,000 in the nine months ended September 30, 2015.
-The gross profit margin was approximately 53% in the nine months ended September 30, 2016 compared to 58% in the nine months ended September 30, 2015.
-We expect our margins to increase over the next several quarters as our manufacturing production becomes more consistent, and as increased sales allow us to achieve volume purchasing discounts on both equipment components and our cleaning solution.
+Cost of sales in the three months ended March 31, 2017 was \$37,000 and \$86,000 in the three months ended March 31, 2016.
+The gross profit margin was approximately 79% in the three months ended March 31, 2017, compared to 11% in the prior year.
+Our margins were reduced in the first quarter of 2016, as we replaced many of our STREAMWAY units for the new iteration units at no charge to our customers.
+Our margins still vary as our initial production of the STREAMWAY has been released for sale.
+We expect our margins to stabilize over the remainder of the year as our manufacturing production has become more consistent.
+Increased sales will allow us to achieve volume purchasing discounts on both equipment components and our cleaning solution.
 Over the next several quarters, we expect increases in revenues to exceed increases in costs related to increasing manufacturing and sales capabilities.